nickp1919/angular/README.md

 # Table
 My first test project for mastering the Angular framework.
-In this project, a table is generated from a static jason file with as well as filters for columns
+In this project, a table is generated from a static JSON file with as well as filters for columns
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.24.

 ## Development server